Linkage (horse): Early racing career

-At age two Linkage won his maiden in his second career start at Aqueduct Racetrack.
-Several months later won two different allowance races at Aqueduct and Laurel Park Racecourse.
-He then went on to win in the Forerunner Stakes at a mile and one eighth in August at Keeneland Race Course in Lexington, Kentucky.
+At age two Linkage won his maiden in his first career start at Delaware Park With Jockey Greg Smith.
+1 Month later won an allowance race at Bowie Race Track and then was wintered at and started at The Fair Grounds In Louisiana.

 At age three he was shipped with the rest of trainer Henry S. Clark's stable of horses to New Orleans, Louisiana for the winter.
-He flourished early in the winter at Fair Grounds and won or placed in every race in which he was entered.
+He flourished early in the winter at Fair Grounds and won or placed in every race in which he was entered, all under his regular Jockey Greg Smith.
 All were run against his fellow three-year-old colts.
 In early January he raced in and won the $60,000 Black Gold Handicap at six furlongs over Talent Town also at Fairgrounds.
-In late January he won the grade three $80,000 Lecomte Stakes at Fair Grounds Race Course over Soy Emperor at a mile and one sixteenth.
+In late January he won the grade-3 $80,000 Lecomte Stakes at Fair Grounds Race Course over Soy Emperor at a mile and one sixteenth.
 In late February he won the $100,000 grade two Louisiana Derby Trial Stakes now called the Risen Star Stakes at a mile and one sixteenth.
-He did this in impressive fashion beating the previously undefeated El Baba who was 7-0 coming into the race.
+He did this in impressive fashion with regular Jockey Greg Smith up, beating the previously undefeated El Baba who was 7-0 coming into the race.

 Clark decided to run in two last big prep races to get Linkage ready for a triple crown campaign.
 In march he was entered in the $150,000 grade two Louisiana Derby.
 In that race he was beaten by his arch-rival El Baba who turned the tables on him and beat him by a length.
 Linkage was then shipped to Kentucky and was entered in the $150,000 grade one Blue Grass Stakes at Keeneland Race Course at a mile and one eighth.
 In the Blue Grass he beat eventual Kentucky Derby winner Gato Del Sol by two lengths.
 The race seemed to take a bit out of Linkage and with only three weeks until the Derby, Clark decided to skip that race and focus entirely on the Preakness Stakes.